 Not being able to use the keyboard on your MacBook can not only be extremely frustrating, but it can also mean that you are unable to utilize many of the features of your Mac.

-Luckily, this article has several fixes that could potentially fix the keyboard problem prior to needing to take it to an Apple Store.
+Luckily, this article has several fixes that could potentially fix the keyboard problem before needing to take it to an Apple Store.

 If these fixes do not work for you, then you might need to take your Mac to the Apple Store or an authorized repair provider.
 They will be able to provide you with a detailed analysis of the hardware of your computer and help you to find the correct path for you.